 Future Directions: Strategies for Protection and Promotion

 Egypt and its international partners have launched several initiatives to safeguard Mamluk heritage.
 Digital documentation is a priority: using 3D scanning and photogrammetry, teams are creating precise digital models of endangered monuments.
 The Mamluk Architecture Documentation Project, led by the American Research Center in Egypt (ARCE) with support from the U.S. Agency for International Development, has produced detailed surveys of dozens of Mamluk buildings.
 These models serve as blueprints for restoration and as virtual records that can be accessed worldwide.
-In the event of damage, conservationists can refer to these digital archives.
+In the event of damage, conservationists can refer to these digital archives to guide reconstruction.

 Restoration projects are ongoing, with a focus on using traditional materials and techniques.
 The restoration of the Qaytbay Fountain and the Al-Ghouri Complex has involved masons trained in Mamluk stone carving and plasterwork.
 Community engagement is also key: programs in Al-Darb al-Ahmar teach young people traditional crafts like woodworking, metalwork, and ceramics, linking them to Mamluk heritage and generating livelihoods.
 The Egyptian Ministry of Tourism and Antiquities has launched an awareness campaign promoting responsible visiting behavior and supporting site guardians.
+New revenue-sharing models with tour operators are being piloted to direct a portion of ticket sales to conservation funds.

 Conclusion

 Mamluk heritage is not a relic of the past but a living legacy that continues to shape Egypt’s identity and inspire visitors from around the world.
 The museums and archaeological sites preserving this heritage face serious threats, but concerted efforts in conservation, education, and digital innovation offer hope.
 By supporting these initiatives—whether through responsible tourism, donations, or academic collaboration—individuals and institutions can ensure that the artistic and architectural achievements of the Mamluk Sultanate remain vibrant for centuries to come.
-The stone domes of the Sultan Hassan Mosque, the glazed tiles of the Islamic Museum, and the bustling lanes of Khan el-Khalili are not just attractions; they are testaments to a civilization that, with care and dedication, will continue to speak to future generations.
+The stone domes of the Sultan Hassan Mosque, the glazed tiles of the Museum of Islamic Art, and the bustling lanes of Khan el-Khalili are not just historical artifacts; they are testaments to a civilization that, with care and dedication, will continue to speak to future generations.